 Don’t use tap or sterile water, saliva, saline solution or rewetting drops.
 None of these serve to disinfect and properly clean your contact lenses.

-Do rub your contact lenses with your fingers, and rinse them with fresh cleaning solution afterward.
+3. Rub your contact lenses with your fingers, and rinse them with fresh cleaning solution afterwards.

 Studies have shown that “rub and rinse” is the best way of cleaning contact lenses, even with “no-rub” contact lens cleaning solutions.
 Don’t let fingernails touch your lenses.
 Nails aren’t only sharp, they’re a great haven for germs and dirt.